hellloxiaotian/hellloxiaotian.github.io/index.md

 ## News (消息)

+- **2023-01:** 1 paper was selected as ESI hot papers
+- **2022-12:** As the keynote speaker, I was awarded the outstanding activity of 2022 National Science Popularization Day by the China Association for Science and Technology
+- **2022-12:** Become a member of the special Committee of CAA-PRMI
+- **2022-12:** Become a member of the special Committee of CSIG-BVD
 - **2022-12:** Xuanyu Zhang, master student of 2021, won the Best Paper of ICCBDAI 2022
 - **2022-12:** Awarded Excellent Workshop Chair at ICCBDAI 2022
 - **2022-12:** Three English teaching reform papers were accepted by EI Conference